We are 42 years old. Can we still get a mortgage?

 Without knowing the rest of the details around your personal financial situation and the purchase price / loan amount you are looking for, it's impossible to say anything about what the best mortgage for you would be.

-If you'd like to find out more, please let me know, and I can arrange for you to speak to one of our consultants who can go through your options in more detail.
+If you'd like to find out more, call us on 0344 346 3672 and we can arrange for you to speak to one of our consultants who can go through your options in more detail.